 Negative thinking is our number one enemy.
 It keeps us from trying, from believing in ourselves.
 And trust me, you will never improve your art skills if you don’t believe in yourself.

-Think of it this way, a part of you (positive side) already believes you can do it or why would you keep creating and why are you reading this?
-This is the first step – believe for once and for all your art is good enough to keep learning and improving – yes, you do have potential and kick the negativism to the curb for once and for all.
+Think of it this way, a part of you (the positive side) already believes you can do it or why would you keep creating and why are you reading this?
+This is the first step—believe for once and for all that your art is good enough to keep learning and improving.
+Yes, you do have potential; kick the negativism to the curb for once and for all.

-So, doo you believe in yourself?
+So, do you believe in yourself?
 Yes or no?
 If no, then stop reading.
 But if yes, then congrats!
 You accomplished the first hurdle!

 2. Make a Commitment Today

 But first you have to make the commitment.
 Really commit to improving your art.
 It needs to be a conscious decision that you make to improve your art.

 Put a date on that commitment and stick to it.
 If you hold yourself accountable like that, you’d be surprised what you can accomplish!